CardCram/project.p2/README.md

 CardCram

 Project Description:<br>
 This app allows the user to create flash cards to help study.
-The user can create separate decks for each subject of study, create flash cards with questions and answers to those questions, review these questions, and delete decks and cards.
+The user can create separate decks for each subject of study, create flash cards with questions and answers to those questions, and delete decks and cards.
+The user can view cards they have made and see the answer, which has been rendered invisible until highlighted through the use of CSS.
+The app makes use of Otka security to allow the user to log in and maintain their own separate store of cards.

 Technologies Used:<br>
 C#<br>